Twitter Promote Mode Halts After 2 Months

 Arbitrary promotion makes it next to impossible to effectively time campaigns or anticipate extent of exposure.

 I have run Twitter campaigns before.
 Similar to Google and many other advertising venues, standard Twitter promotions are pay-per-click or per new follower, depending on the type of campaign.
-Detailed reports about tweet engagement are provided—
+Detailed reports about tweet engagement are provided—number of views, expands, likes, retweets, link clicks, etc.

 It is not possible to tell how many of the interactions are legitimate verses accidental.
 Like many people, I accidentally “engage” with tweets while swiping through the Twitter interface.
 And, of course, most times a click does not convert to a sale.